Jiaqing-ASU/SmallTests/deduplication_bin_pack/test/README.txt

 tensor_page_mapping:	 a list of tensor IDs mapped to page IDs
 						 e.g. 0: {185,183,90,27} means tensor #0 needs page #185, #183, #90 and #27

-If you run the other 2 algorithms, you will also have an output file under the same folder.
-It is a dictionary object saved in a .npy file named page_pack_output.npy.
+If you run the other 2 scripts, you will also have an output file under the same folder.
+It is a dictionary object saved in a .npy file named dp_page_pack_output.npy or dp_greedy_page_pack_output.npy.
 However, this file will only have the following information:

 Key: Value